 Adequate ventilation is required.
 The pumps are air-cooled.
-Therefore, it is very important that the ambient temperature should be between 40°F and 105°F (if the maximum ambient exceeds 105°F, contact factory for special instructions).
+Therefore, ambient temperature should be between 40°F and 105°F (if the maximum ambient exceeds 105°F, contact factory for special instructions).
 The system should be located as close as possible to the point of usage to prevent excessive loss of operating vacuum due to pressure drop.

-When selecting the location for the system, remember to keep in mind the requirements for service, such as cleaning, changing filters, and changing vanes.
+When selecting the location for the system, consider the requirements for service, such as cleaning, changing filters, and changing vanes.